1973 World Series

 The 1973 World Series was the championship series of Major League Baseball's (MLB) 1973 season.
 The 70th edition of the World Series, it was a best-of-seven playoff played between the American League (AL) champion (and defending World Series champion) Oakland Athletics and the National League (NL) champion New York Mets.
-The Athletics won the series in seven games for their second of three consecutive World Series titles.
+The Athletics won the series in seven games for their second of three consecutive World Series titles and their seventh championship overall.
+This was the third consecutive World Series to go the full seven games.

 The Mets won the NL East division by 1 1/2 games over the St. Louis Cardinals, then defeated the Cincinnati Reds, three games to two, in the NL Championship Series.
 The Athletics won the AL West division by six games over the Kansas City Royals, then defeated the Baltimore Orioles, three games to two, in the AL Championship Series.

 This was the first World Series in which all weekday games started at night.
 This was the last World Series in which each team produced and sold its own game programs for its home games.

+Reggie Jackson was named the World Series MVP.
+Jackson batted .310 with seven hits and six RBIs and a home run and scored three runs.
+Jackson was only the second player to be named league MVP and World Series MVP in the same year.
+Sandy Koufax was the first in 1963.
+Koufax was the NL MVP and WS MVP in that year's World Series.